 Nikon SB-80DX,….Somewhat forward and backward compatible

-If you want a techie review for the Nikon SB-80DX, go over to Ken Rockwell,…or better yet to the Nikon Malaysian site. (mir) This is just a simple opinion about why I do and use what I do.
+If you want a techie review for the Nikon SB-80DX, go over to the Nikon Malaysian site. (mir) This is just a simple opinion about why I use what I do.
 Second, for the Canon, Pentax, etc. guys, real reviews are upcoming from some very knowledgeable guest bloggers, but since I don’t actually use those brands, my opinion would mean less than nothing.

 First. the SB-24 was actually the matching Speedlight for the F4s, but it’s just a little weaker in GN.
 The SB-26 and SB-28 are good, but they both are missing the newer type flip lock switch.
 You know, the one that Canon has now copied.
-The SB-800 to 900, and now 910, are the awesome i-TTL.
+The SB-800 to 900, (and beyond), are the awesome i-TTL models.
 But, an F4s doesn’t use i-TTL, so to pay the extra money would be a waste. i-TTL was really designed for digital cameras. (exception, Nikon F6) And I’ve never used TTL.

 So, basically, the SB-80DX has high GN, the more modern locking switch, and works perfectly well on an F4s. (and my Nikon D4,… minus TTL of course) Plus AF assist and +/-3EV adjustment and metal hot shoe foot.

 P.S.
 Nikon has always done their Guide Numbers at 35mm.
 So at 105mm, which is where most companies measure from, it’s about 190 in feet.
 I think they’ve since changed to compete with the Canons, Sony’s, etc. It just looks like a higher GN to the average consumer.

 *** One caveat, ( see Nikon F4s review for serial numbers)…only the later F4s’s have the hole in the hot shoe for the locking pin.
 So CHECK FIRST!
-But the F5’s and F100’s have it. (as do all digital Nikons) Although mine sits on a CB Mini RC bracket, and the cord hot shoe has the hole, so it doesn’t matter to me.
+But the F5’s and F100’s have that locking pin hole. (as do all digital Nikons) Although mine sits on a CB Mini RC bracket, and the cord hot shoe has the hole, so it doesn’t matter to me.
 Oh, BTW,… this flash works awesomely on medium format cameras, too.
 Nikon SB-80